ndsurgenor/moonshot/README.md

 #### Navbar & Toggler
 > &bull; 2.2 - User Story: as a Site Visitor/User I want access to navigation links at the top of every page so I can easily move between different areas of the site
-&bull; 2.3 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly particpate with other users of the site
+&bull; 2.3 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly participate with other users of the site
 &bull; 2.4 - User Story: as a Site User I want to easily access a sign in page so I can use the full functionality of the site
 &bull; 3.1 - User Story: as a Site User I want view additional navigational links so that I can access those areas of the site only available to registered users
 &bull; 3.3 - User Story: as a Site Visitor/User I want have a clear indication as to whether or not I am logged in/logged out so I can easily discern if I need to sign up/sign in before accessing certain pages